xunilrj/sandbox/sources/haskellcpp/readme.md

 compiles with no error!

-There is some improvements that we can do:
+These are some improvements that we can do:
 1 - The C++11 already gives me the always_true and always_false
 http://en.cppreference.com/w/cpp/types/integral_constant

-they are called
-std::true_type and std::false_type and live in the type_traits header.
+they are called std::true_type and std::false_type and live in the type_traits header.

 So our class now, is: